Linear algebra and group theory: 10a. Rotation groups

 \section{10a.
 Rotation groups}

-We have seen that there are many interesting examples of finite groups $G$, which usually appear as groups of unitary matrices, $G\subset U_N$.
-In this chapter we discuss similar questions, in the continuous case.
-Things here are quite tricky, and can quickly escalate into complicated mathematics, and we have several schools of thought, as follows:
+We have seen that there are many interesting examples of finite groups $G$, which usually appear as groups of orthogonal matrices $G\subset O_N$, or unitary matrices $G\subset U_N$.
+In this chapter we have a closer look at the subgroups $G\subset U_N$.
+We have:

-(1) Mathematicians are usually interested in classifying everything, no matter what, and for this purpose, classifying the continuous groups $G\subset U_N$, a good method is that of looking at the tangent space at the unit, $\mathfrak g=T_1(G)$, called Lie algebra of $G$.
-This reduces the classification problem to a linear algebra problem, namely the classification of the Lie algebras $\mathfrak g$, and this latter problem can indeed be solved.
-Which is very nice.

-(2) Applied mathematicians and physicists, on their side, already know what the groups $G\subset U_N$ that they are interested in are, and so are mildly enthusiastic about deep classification results.
-What they are interested in, however, are ``tools'' in order to deal with the groups $G\subset U_N$ that they have in mind.
-And here, surely the Lie algebra $\mathfrak g$ can be of help, but there are countless other things, that can be of help too.

-(3) To be more precise, a very efficient tool in order to deal with the groups $G\subset U_N$ is representation theory, with a touch of probability, and there is a whole string of results here, which are somehow rival to the standard Lie algebra theory, that can be developed, including the theory of the Haar measure, then Peter-Weyl theory, then Tannakian duality, then Brauer algebras and easiness, and then Weingarten calculus.

-(4) So, this is the situation, at least at the beginner level, with two ways to be followed, on one hand the Lie algebra way, linearizing the group in the simplest way, by looking at the tangent space at the unit, $\mathfrak g=T_1(G)$, and on the other hand with the representation theory way, linearizing the group in a more complicated, yet equally natural way, via representation theory invariants, such as the associated Brauer algebras.

-In this book we will rather follow the representation theory way, with this being a personal choice.
-Let me mention too that at the advanced level the theory of Lie algebras and Brauer algebras is more or less the same thing, so in the end, things fine.

-This being said, and before getting started, some references too.
-Algebra in general is a quite wide topic, and for the basics, of all kinds, you have the book of Lang \cite{lan}.
-Then, speaking algebra, you definitely need to learn some algebraic geometry, which is some extremely beautiful, and useful, and classical, with standard references here being the books of Shafarevich \cite{sha} and Harris \cite{har}.
-And finally, in what regards groups, and various methods in order to deal with them, sometimes complementary to what we will be doing here, good references are the books of Humphreys \cite{hum} and Serre \cite{ser}.

-Back to work now, we will be mainly interested in the unitary group $U_N$ itself, in its real version, which is the orthogonal group $O_N$, and in various technical versions of these basic groups $O_N,U_N$.
-So, let us start with some reminders, regarding $O_N,U_N$: